mariebtreschow/bigquery-runner/README.md

 # BigQuery runner
 Run a query from the command line to BigQuery that writes the output to a CSV file.
-You need to have Python 3 along with pip, the python package installer installed.
+You need to have Python 3 along with pip, the python package installer installed or you can build the docker image and run it (see instructions below).

 How to use the query runner: